maceoCK/gridExpand/README.md

    - Click on grid squares to view them in detail
    - Mark squares as completed as you work through your drawing
    - Use zoom and rotation tools to see details more clearly
+   - Print the grid with visible guidelines and reference markers

 5. **Save Your Progress**:
    - Save your project to continue working on it later